You may want to try light therapy for a number of reasons:

 - It may allow you to take a lower dose of antidepressant medication.

-In addition to seasonal affective disorder, light therapy is used as a treatment for other conditions, including:
+Light therapy is used as a treatment for several conditions, including:

 - Types of depression that don't occur seasonally